libreops/librenet-ansible/README.md

 It will fetch the new code and run the rake task to precompile the assets.

+# Testing

+There is some minimal testing done.
+You can run `./bin/ansible-test` locally and it will test the syntax of `deploy.yml` and all its tasks.
+Travis is setup to also test the syntax.

 # Vagrant

 For testing purposes, a Vagrantfile is provided, so that a staging environment